vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 Each pattern creates the following infrastructure in the VPC:

+The following patterns are available:

-- The VPC pattern deploys a simple IBM Cloud VPC infrastructure without any compute resources like VSIs or Red Hat OpenShift clusters.
+* The VPC pattern deploys a simple IBM Cloud VPC infrastructure without any compute resources like VSIs or Red Hat OpenShift clusters.
-- The QuickStart VSI pattern deploys an edge VPC with one VSI and a jump server VSI in the management VPC.
+* The QuickStart VSI pattern deploys an edge VPC with one VSI and a jump server VSI in the management VPC.
-- The virtual server (VSI) pattern deploys identical virtual servers across the VSI subnet tier in each VPC.
+* The virtual server (VSI) pattern deploys identical virtual servers across the VSI subnet tier in each VPC.
-- The Red Hat OpenShift Kubernetes (ROKS) pattern deploys identical clusters across the VSI subnet tier in each VPC.
+* The Red Hat OpenShift Kubernetes (ROKS) pattern deploys identical clusters across the VSI subnet tier in each VPC.
-- The mixed pattern provisions both of these elements.
+* The mixed pattern provisions both of these elements.

 For more information about the default configuration, see [Default Secure Landing Zone configuration](.docs/pattern-defaults.md).

 |  VPC pattern                   |  QuickStart VSI pattern        |  Virtual server pattern          |  Red Hat OpenShift pattern       | Mixed pattern                      |
 | ------------------------------ | ------------------------------ | -------------------------------- | -------------------------------- | ---------------------------------- |